smilg/data-science-S2023/challenges/c10-sat-assignment.md

   - `univ_GPA` and `both_SAT` exhibit a positive relationship.
 - What relationship do `univ_GPA` and `high_GPA` exhibit?
   - `univ_GPA` and `high_GPA` exhibit a positive relationship.
+- Both trends have a small cluster towards the lower-left corners (low GPA, low SAT score) and a larger cluster closer to the upper-right corners.
+The small cluster for `univ_GPA` vs. `both_SAT` appears to be a bit less spread out than the small cluster in `univ_GPA` vs. `high_GPA`.
+The opposite is true for the large cluster.

 ### Hypothesis Testing with a Correlation Coefficient